Knee Popping After Injury? This Could be a Bad Sign…

 Knee Popping After Injury:Testing Knee Instability

 We take for granted that our knees and other joints are held together by a complex array of ligaments and then further constrained by a symphony of muscle contractions.
 In fact, in normal knees, all of this works to sub-millimeter precision.
-However, for example, when a ligament is stretched, while it may hurt for a couple of days and then resolve, this can throw this system out of proper alignment and increase the forces in parts of the knee, including knee ligaments and tendons.
-Your only tell-tale sign might be cracking and knee popping after injury, until it's too late and the extra wear and tear causes arthritis.
+However, for example, when a ligament is stretched, while it may hurt for a couple of days and then resolve, this can throw this system out of proper alignment and increase the forces in parts of the knee.
+Your only tell-tale sign might be cracking and knee popping after injury, until it’s too late and the extra wear and tear causes arthritis.

 Your knee might not necessarily feel unstable, but if your knees are making sounds, it’s a good idea to check their stability.
 I have 4 easy knee-stability tests that focus on muscles and that you can actually perform on your own to help you determine if you have an instability issue.
 Failing just one of the tests means you have knee instability, and it’s important that you follow up with a physician to determine the source of the problem.
 In addition, we often use stress ultrasound testing in the office to determine if the knee ligaments are lax and injured.